mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

 For example a vectorial function :math:`f = [f_1, f_2]` will have
 :math:`N_{in}=2`

-Let's see an example to clear the ideas.
+Let’s see an example to clear the ideas.
 We will be verbose to explain in details the input form.
 We wish to create the function:

 .. math::